About the course

 The allocation of graduate supervision for the course is the responsibility of the Department of Social Policy and Intervention and it is not always possible to accommodate the precise preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Social Policy and Intervention.
 Efforts will be made to match the research interests of supervisees and supervisors.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.

 Students will have approximately eight to twelve meetings with their supervisor, distributed over three terms.

 Your performance will be assessed through formative and summative assignments/papers.
-Knowledge of the substantive areas of social policy is assessed by one three hour paper at the end of the third term, and one summative assignment during the second term.
-The exam will cover comparative social policy and social policy analysis in general; the summative assignment will focus on your chosen area of specialism as represented in the option paper in which you choose to be assessed.
-The research method skills are assessed by means of formal course assignments.
+Knowledge of the substantive areas of social policy is assessed by a combination of examinations and/or submitted coursework assignments throughout the year.
+The assessment will cover comparative social policy and social policy analysis in general; the summative assignment will focus on your chosen area of specialism as represented in the option paper in which you choose to be assessed.
+Research methods will be assessed by a series of assessments throughout the year using a combination of examinations and/or submitted coursework assignments.
 In addition, you will be required to provide a 10,000-word dissertation.

 Changes to this course and your supervision